d-lord/d-lord.github.io/_posts/2017-12-22-auscert-for-non-techies.md

 The data included both personally identifiable information such as addresses, home details, contact information, or homeowner ethnicity, but also financial details such as mortgage status, financial histories, and purchase behavior.

-Simon version: A contractor put a lot of information into “the cloud” so anyone could see.
+*Simon version*: A contractor put a lot of information into “the cloud” so anyone could see.
 People saw.

 -------------------------------------------------------------------------------
 **Backdoor in Captcha Plugin Affects 300K WordPress Sites**